raygun101/MarkupKit/README.md

 If a size class-specific document is not found, `LMViewBuilder` will fall back to the default document name (e.g. _LoginViewController.xml_).

+Further, `LMViewBuilder` will apply any size class-specific property templates to the current document.
+For example, if a document imports a template collection as follows:

+    <?properties Styles?>

+`LMViewBuilder` will first load any properties defined in _Styles.json_, then any properties defined by the template document corresponding to the owner's size class, if present (e.g. _Styles~horizontal.json_).
+This allows an application to define properties that apply only to a particular size class as well as override values specified in the default template, if desired.

+Note that neither size class-specific layouts nor template properties are automatically applied when the owner's size class changes.
+The application is responsible for reloading the document as needed; for example:

+    override func traitCollectionDidChange(previousTraitCollection: UITraitCollection?) {
+        super.traitCollectionDidChange(previousTraitCollection)

+        if (previousTraitCollection != nil) {
+            loadView()
+            viewDidLoad()
+        }
+    }

+### Document Root
 The `root` parameter represents the value that will be used as the root view instance when the document is loaded.
 This value is often `nil`, meaning that the root view will be specified by the document itself.
 However, when non-`nil`, it means that the root view is being provided by the caller.
 In this case, the reserved `<root>` tag can be used as the document's root element to refer to this view.

 For example, if an instance of `LMScrollView` is passed as the `root` argument to `viewWithName:owner:root:`, this markup: